Free yourself to draw birds, by developing a sound understanding of their structure.

 Full days.
 Monday to Friday, 9:00 am to 4:00 pm

-You’ll also work with tonal studies, line drawing, light, shade and texture.
-Work will also include exploring colour, using coloured pencil, wash and pen and ink.
+You will also work with tonal studies, line drawing, light, shade and texture.
+Work will also include exploring colour using coloured pencil, wash and pen and ink.

 Some drawing experience is required to participate in this course.